where bond and blog unite

 my thoughts on all things Bond

-i love my Emma gloves as they are so comfortable and warm and are extremely practical for everyday or going somewhere more fancy.
+i love my Emma gloves as they are so comfortable and warm and are extremely practical for everyday or even going somewhere more fancy.
 The leather outer is so soft and supple and easy to clean with a damp cloth.
-The inner, which is made form acrylic is soft and not itchy at all, a must.
-For all of this i think the price is really good for the quality of the gloves.
+The inner, which is made from acrylic is soft (not itchy at all) which is a must.
+For the quality of the product i think the price is very good, as you get a wonderful pair of gloves.
 I've left my review for a few months as i really wanted to give an informed review of them.
 I've worn them so much and even spilt drink on them (whoops) however they still look perfect.
 I've also worn an older pair of these that my mum had, which still look brand new.

 i hope you all enjoyed the post and found it helpful.
 Sorry the post was late, we ran into some technical issues, however we also managed to update the blogs design, which i hope you all like!!

 See you all soon!!

 One of the things that makes bond what it is, is the music.
 The deep hum of brass, that iconic guitar, to more modern, electronic pieces.
 All of it works (I'll admit there was one suspect piece- lets not mention Madonna's die another day again.)
 I love the Bond themes and the soundtracks however there are a few that stick out.
 Skyfall is one of my favourites, the relaxing brassier tones hark back to classic bond and i find the whole affair very comforting.
 My favourite, unsurprisingly, is Casino Royale.
 You're probably all bored of hearing me express my never-ending love for this film, however, like the film the Score is stunning.